Langevin diffusions on the torus: estimation and applications: Acknowledgements

 \section{Acknowledgements}

+This work is part of the Dynamical Systems Interdisciplinary Network, University of Copenhagen.
+It was funded by the University of Copenhagen 2016 Excellence Programme for Interdisciplinary Research (UCPH2016-DSIN) and by project MTM2016-76969-P from the Spanish Ministry of Economy, Industry and Competitiveness, and European Regional Development Fund (ERDF).
 We acknowledge the insightful discussions with John Kent, Jotun Hein, and Michael Golden that led to the key motivation for the manuscript.
 We are grateful to Sandro Bottaro for the providing the molecular dynamics data used in the illustration.
-This work is part of the Dynamical Systems Interdisciplinary Network, University of Copenhagen, and was funded by the University of Copenhagen 2016 Excellence Programme for Interdisciplinary Research (UCPH2016-DSIN), and by project MTM2016-76969-P from the Spanish Ministry of Economy, Industry and Competitiveness, and ERDF.
+We acknowledge the valuable comments and remarks provided by two anonymous referees and an Associate Editor, which significantly improved the manuscript.